Have you ever purchased something because a well-known person you admire used the product or service?

 Nespresso now has print ads, digital ads, social media posts, and television commercials starring George.

 Innovative industries are continuously changing; influencer marketing is no different.
-Influencers and marketers alike are finding new ways to reach audiences and promote products, so much so that the industry is projected to reach up to $10 million by 2020.
+Influencers and marketers alike are finding new ways to reach audiences and promote products.

 As we move into the new year, there are five key ways that influencer marketing will be changing.
 Make note of these changes as you adapt your marketing strategy.